tomwillfixit/docker-artifact/README.md

-# Docker Get CLI plugin
+# Docker Artifact CLI plugin (Renamed from docker get)

-Docker plugin to enable getting individual files from a Image in Docker Hub without pulling the image.
-It's quite a common pattern in Multi Stage builds to copy artifacts from other container images at build time using this type of command :
+This CLI plugin simplifies adding labels to artifacts within a Docker Image and enables getting individual files from a Image in Docker Hub without pulling the image.
+In Multi Stage builds it is common practice to copy artifacts from other container images at build time using this type of command :
 ```
 COPY --from=tomwillfixit/test:latest /tmp/shipitcon.jpg /tmp
 ```
 This command results in the whole tomwillfixit/test:latest image being pulled.

-Using "docker get" we can just pull the files we need with a command like this :
+Using "docker artifact" we can just pull the files we need with a command like this :
 ```
-RUN ./docker-get get shipitcon.jpg tomwillfixit/test:latest
+RUN ./docker-artifact get shipitcon.jpg tomwillfixit/test:latest
 ```
 This command relies on a LABEL pointing to the layer containing the "shipitcon.jpg" file and we pull just that single layer.